umbopepato/visua-website/_guide/writing-plugins.md

 index: 3
 ---

-There are some cases in which community plugins aren't enough for your project or you need a custom set of plugins for your very specific needs.
-Writing visua plugins is very easy, just matter of creating a small typescript class.
+Writing visua plugins is very easy, just matter of creating a small TypeScript class.

 #### Start from template

-The easiest way of getting started writing plugins is by using visua cli to generate an empty plugin.
+The easiest way of getting started writing plugins is by using the visua CLI to generate an empty plugin.

-Visua's CLI `plugin` command starts an interactive shell that will guide you through the creation of you plugin.
+The `plugin` command starts an interactive shell that guides you through the creation of you plugin.

 Once finished it should have created a folder called `visua-` followed by the slug you have chosen for your plugin with the following structure:

 ```
 visua-plugin-name/